 History of Chanticleer at Coastal Carolina University

-In the early 1960s, Coastal’s athletic teams were known as the Trojans until a group of Coastal students and their English professor brought up the idea of a new mascot.
-At that time, Coastal was a two-year branch of the University of South Carolina (USC) and many people began to push for a nickname that was more closely related to the Gamecock.
-Thus, the Chanticleer was born, giving Coastal a mascot that resembles the Gamecock, but gave the growing college its own identity.
+Now, for the story of how the Chanticleer came to be the mascot of Coastal Carolina University Athletics.
+In the early 1960s, a group of Coastal students and their English professor brought up the idea of a new mascot.
+At the time, Coastal's athletic teams were known as the Trojans.
+With Coastal Carolina serving as a two-year branch of the University of South Carolina at the time, many people began to push for a nickname that was more closely related to USC's Gamecock.
+Thus, Chanticleer was born as one of the most unique mascots in collegiate athletic history.
+Chanticleer gave Coastal a mascot which resembles the Gamecock, but still gives the University its own identity.

-On July 1, 1993, Coastal Carolina University was established, ending the institution’s 33-year affiliation with USC.
-Some people thought that it was time to send the Chanticleer packing and make a complete split from USC.
-But, as he had before Coastal Carolina gained its independence and as he has since that time, the Chanticleer continues to overcome battles and reigns supreme.
-The Chanticleer has won the hearts of students, alumni and all Coastal fans and remains one of the most unique mascots in all of collegiate athletics.
+On July 1, 1993, USC-Coastal Carolina College became Coastal Carolina University by splitting from the branch system of the University of South Carolina.
+Some people thought that was the time to send the Chanticleer packing and make a complete split from USC.
+But, as he had before Coastal Carolina gained its independenceand as he has since that time, the Chanticleer continues to overcome battles and reigns supreme.
+Chanticleer has made a name for himself and Coastal Carolina University around the world and has captured a place in the hearts of CCU fans.